yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-local-storage/index.md

 - `JSON.stringify();` turns any JavaScript object into valid JSON.
 - `JSON.parse();` turns any valid JSON into a JavaScript object.

-Instead of wrapping everything in double quotes, we can call `JSON.stringify` and it will do that for us.
+Instead of wrapping everything in double-quotes, we can call `JSON.stringify`, and it will do that for us.
 This should be used before we set something into `localStorage`.

 > We can think of the `.stringify()` and `.parse()` methods as translators.
 Imagine two people who don't speak the same language are trying to communicate.
-The translator is a person who speak both languages.
+A translator is a person who speaks both languages.
 Person A will say something in their language, but before Person B can understand it, the translator will have to say it in the language they understand.
-They will go back and forth until both Person A and B understand what the other has said.
+They will go back and forth until both Person A, and B understand what the other has said.
 In this analogy, `.stringify()` is like translating from language A to B, and `.parse()` is like translating from language B to A.

 ```javascript
 var names = ["Leta", "Brianne", "Cindy"];